CharlesXyt/comp9900/README.md

 ## Description

-This service provides generation of new course learning outcomes for courses existing in UNSW.
-Additionally, users are able to evaluate existing course learning outcomes and recognise which outcomes need to be improved.
+This service is created to assist users with creating or evaluating course learning outcomes for existing courses in the University of New South Wales.
+Users are able to generate achievable, relevant and succinct learning outcomes that align with Austrlaian Qualifications Framework (AQF) recommendations.
 This system is built on Python 3 with data that was preprocessed with NLP provided by AWS Comprehend API (https://docs.aws.amazon.com/comprehend/latest/dg/API_Reference.html).

 ## Getting Started